ivan-penchev/penchev-com/_posts/2024-11-02-create-tui-with-go.md

 ### Define our Model (Update)
 Once we have initialized our model, and configured how it must look (view), the last thing we must do is handle updates.
-This is where the Update function from the model comes.
+This is where the Update function of the model comes into play.

 ```go